 However not so well understood is that there are competing technologies for the delivery of internet access to consumers.
 Consumers of 20 years ago saw first generation dial-up as the norm, with slow and intermittent speeds at expensive tariffs.

-Copper and then fibre has replaced this although they can also offer sporadic consumer coverage, disruptive installation experiences, and long periods of return on investment which often delivers variations in performance most prevalent in busy periods.
+Copper and then fibre has replaced this although they can also offer sporadic consumer coverage, disruptive installation experiences and long periods of return on investment which often deliver variations in performance most prevalent in busy periods.